Kaizer Chiefs Address Cedric Kaze and Khalil Ben Youssef’s Future Amid Links With Pitso Mosimane

 Although Chiefs narrowly failed to progress beyond the CAF Confederation Cup group stage, they ended the league campaign strongly by finishing third with 54 points from 30 matches.
 The result secured qualification for next season’s continental competition and also guaranteed a place in the MTN8.

-The Glamour Boys also displayed noticeable progress compared to previous campaigns, especially after missing out on a top-eight finish last season.
+The Glamour Boys also displayed noticeable progress compared to previous campaigns, especially after missing out on a top-eight finish last season, but the major difference is that they won the Nedbank Cup last term with Nabi in charge.

 “I think everyone can see the defensive improvement within the team and the positive goal difference we’ve achieved, which is among our best in recent years,” Motaung Jr. said on SuperSport TV.